robinadaptor/robinadaptor.github.io/renish/index.md

 2019, Aug, Robin Project regenerate Renish blockchain for airdrop service from 170386 block.
 2019, Aug, Renish is officially redeveloped and operated by Robin Project.
 2019, Aug, Renish Core version 1.5.0.0 is released
-2019, Aug, Renish is listed on Enmanet exchange.
-2019, Sep, Enmanet exchange on which Renish is listed is closed
 2019, Nov, Renish is listed on Chamber Ex.

 ***